Police Background Checks

 - The criteria used for designating positions that will be subject to criminal reference checks must be carefully considered and drafted;

 - An employer must establish a bona fide objective, and ensure that criminal record checks are relevant and necessary both to that objective and to the operation of its program or activity;

 - Subject to any specific language in a collective agreement, an employer may be required to compensate employees (potentially at an overtime rate) for their time when they obtain a criminal reference check plus expenses.

 In another decision dealing with a city and its firefighters, the employer (the City of Ottawa) instituted a rule obligating firefighters to consent to periodic criminal record checks.
-In this case, Arbitrator Picher held that this type of rule was to be dealt case by case and should balance the privacy rights of employees against the employer’s right to information that may be relevant to the administration of the workplace.
+In this case, Arbitrator Picher held that this type of rule should be dealt with case by case, and should balance the privacy rights of employees against the employer’s right to information that may be relevant to the administration of the workplace.

 Arbitrator Picher added that some types of employment (for example, those involving airport security or the provision of services to vulnerable children) may by their very nature warrant continuing scrutiny in this respect.

 If you have questions about Police Background Checks and your work, please contact your Union Rep.